ivangabriele/clamav-desktop/CONTRIBUTING.md

 - `cloud`: Any change impacting the Cloud screen.
 - `dashboard`: Any change impacting the Dashboard screen.
+- `daemon`: Any change impacting the Dashboard screen.
 - `scanner`: Any change impacting the Scanner screen.
 - `settings`: Any change impacting the Settings screen.